 Regular bricks are great for constructing strong and long-lasting buildings.
 But are they suitable for use in fires, forgers, and burners, considering that they are frequently exposed to high heat?

-In the rest of the article, you’ll learn about the best bricks to use in fireplaces, forgers, stoves, and pizza ovens.
+In the rest of the article, you’ll learn about the best types of brick to use in fireplaces, forgers, stoves, and pizza ovens.
 You’ll also learn more about fire bricks and their importance, as well as the popular alternatives to using fire bricks.

 Do Log Burners or Stoves Need Fire Bricks?
 Why?